hjz/RecMeApp/README.md

 ## Caveats

 The factual api is flakey and doesn't always return a result.
-You may want ot wrap falls to factual with some retry and error handling logic.
+You may want ot wrap calls to factual with some retry and error handling logic.

 ## Things to improve